iris-wuu/GoBabbyApp/README.md

 In this repo, there are:

-- an Entity-Relationship Model, which is an pictorially description of the data, illustrating Key/Participation Constraints, ISA hierarchies, Weak Entities etc.
+- an Entity-Relationship Model, which is an pictorially description of the data, illustrating the relationship between different entities, including Key/Participation Constraints, ISA hierarchies, Weak Entities, ternary relationship etc.

 - a java file (GoBabbyApp.java): the java code of this application